 The Fung Fellowship for Wellness and Technology Innovations

 The Fung Fellowship for Wellness and Technology Innovations is committed to shaping a new generation of entrepreneurial leaders focused on transforming health and wellness.
 Launched Fall 2016 as a collaboration between the School of Public Health the and Fung Institute for Engineering Leadership and in partnership with entrepreneur, founder of Blue Goji, and UC Berkeley alum Coleman Fung, the two-year program is comprised of 45 promising undergraduate scholars at UC Berkeley, drawn from public health, engineering, design, the liberal arts, and other majors, each selected for his or her transformative vision, capacity for collaboration, and commitment to innovating in the health and wellness field.
 Through a new model of corporate-campus partnership; cross-disciplinary, participatory learning; and immersion in specific communities, Fung Fellows are learning how to advance novel, real-world solutions that change outcomes and lives.
 Learn more.

 The Leonard D. Schaeffer Fellows Program

 The School of Public Health is committed to increasing student awareness of career options in government offices, particularly in the health sector.
 To meet this educational mission, the Center for Public Health Practice & Leadership launched the Leonard D. Schaeffer Fellows Program in summer 2016.
 This exciting new program exposes UC Berkeley undergraduate students from diverse backgrounds and majors to government careers through internship opportunities, while providing mentorship and inspiring them to pursue careers in government.
+Beginning in 2017, the Fellows Program will be supported and executed in partnership with Health Career Connections.
 Learn more about the Leonard D. Schaeffer Fellows Program.

 The Advocacy Initiative